Have a club idea?

 Lynx Tale Student Newspaper and Momentum Yearbook Committee

-National Broadcasting Society is an organization for students majoring or interested in Communications.
-These students meet to learn more about broadcasting, film, and interactive and electronic medias.
-They will gain leadership experience, network with communications professionals, and develop resume-writing skills and job-interviewing techniques.
+National Broadcasting Society is an organization for students majoring or interested in communications.
+These students meet to learn more about broadcasting, film, and interactive and electronic media.
+They will gain leadership experience, network with communications professionals, and develop resume-writing skills and job interview techniques.

 Red Cross Club

-This is a club who assists in organizing and working all Red Cross Blood Drives on the Lindenwood University- Belleville Campus.
-They work closely with the Red Cross of Southwestern Illinois to raise awareness of blood drives and the importance of donating blood.
+This student organization assists in organizing and working at all Red Cross Blood Drives on campus.
+Club members work closely with the Red Cross of Southwestern Illinois to raise awareness of blood drives and the importance of donating blood.

 The Spectrum Alliance